Classy AI for Faculty

 Bounded learning is the architectural response.
 The tutor is given the materials you have chosen for the course, retrieves the passages relevant to the student's question, and is prompted to draw from those passages first.
 The pre-trained knowledge of the underlying model remains available as a fallback when the corpus does not cover the question, but it is no longer the primary source.
 The approach is drawn from the SocratiQ research framework (Jabbour et al., 2025), which documents the design choice directly: "relying solely on the pre-trained knowledge of the language model introduces the risk of generating content that is inconsistent or not related to the course content curated."

-Why this matters in STEM
+Why this matters in your course

 How the binding works

-| Commitment | What it does |
+Commitment What it does

-| Corpus scoping | Only documents shared with the class are retrievable.
-Solutions handouts, the answer key to next week's problem set, instructor notes — if they are not in the shared corpus, the tutor cannot draw from them. |
+Corpus scoping Only documents shared with the class are retrievable.
+Solutions handouts, the answer key to next week's assignment, instructor notes — if they are not in the shared corpus, the tutor cannot draw from them.

-| In-context grounding | Retrieved passages are passed to the tutor as the primary source.
-The system prompt instructs the model that course materials take precedence, and that conflicts should be resolved in favor of the corpus. |
+In-context grounding Retrieved passages are passed to the tutor as the primary source.
+The system prompt instructs the model that course materials take precedence, and that conflicts should be resolved in favor of the corpus.

-| Citation | When the tutor draws from a specific section, it names the section.
-Students can verify; instructors can audit. |
+Citation When the tutor draws from a specific section, it names the section.
+Students can verify; instructors can audit.

-| Graceful fallback | When the curated corpus does not cover the question, the tutor falls back to general knowledge but signals that it is doing so. |
+Graceful fallback When the curated corpus does not cover the question, the tutor falls back to general knowledge but signals that it is doing so.

 Bounded learning is the architectural commitment that the tutor speaks the same language as your lecture.